Sikh music: Raag

 Raags are used in Sikh music simply to create a mood, and are not restricted to particular times.
 A mood can be created by the music of the raag regardless of the time of day.
 There are a total of 60 raags or melodies within the Guru Granth Sahib.
 Each melody sets a particular mood for the hymn, adding a deeper dimension to it.
 The Guru Granth Sahib is thought by many to have just 31 raags or melodies which is correct of single raags.
 However, combined with mishrit raags, that total is 60.

+In recent-times, raag standardization has occurred, which has led to a decline in Sikh musicological expression.